-There is potential room for negotiation but at the end of the day, copyright was infringed and they are liable.
-And the company that posted it are nowhere to be seen – not their URL, not their website, not their problem.
+There is potential room for negotiation but at the end of the day, the copyright was infringed and they are liable.
+And the company that posted it is nowhere to be seen – not their URL, not their website, not their problem.

 So how can you avoid a several thousand pound fine?

-To be clear, we are no copyright lawyers or should be used as the basis of what is absolutely right or wrong (there is our legal disclaimer!) but below are some simple tips to follow that should help you avoid any trouble, however our advice is to read this guide from the government as a solid start-point:
+To be clear, we are no copyright lawyers and should be used as the basis of what is absolutely right or wrong (there is our legal disclaimer!) but below are some simple tips to follow that should help you avoid any trouble, however, our advice is to read this guide from the government as a solid start-point:

-- Ask where images are from – if you outsource your marketing, before anything is approved and published online or in hard copy format, ask where the image is from and make 100% that copyright has been acquired.
+- Ask where images are from – if you outsource your marketing before anything is approved and published online or in hard copy format, ask where the image is from and make 100% that the copyright has been acquired.